austin362667/gpu-100-days/day-2.md

 **2. The Graph Layer: Model Optimization**

 This is the main floor—where we view the model as a computational graph.
-Instead of optimizing individual kernels, the focus is on streamlining the entire sequence of operations.
+Instead of optimizing individual kernels, the focus is on streamlining the entire **sequence of operations**.
 Think of it as optimizing the recipe, not just the individual cooking techniques.

 *What's Happening?* Frameworks analyze the graph and rewrite it for efficiency, reducing redundant computations and memory usage.
 They ask questions like: "Can we combine these operations?
 Can we eliminate this memory copy?
 Can we compute this once instead of three times?"